vdaburon/blog_http_simple_table_server/doc/US/README_US.md

 # JMeter Plugin Http Simple Table Server (STS) in depth

-# The need to the creation of the STS plugin
+# The need to the creation of the Simple Table Server plugin

 ## From a web application in Tomcat
 The idea of having a server to manage the dataset was born during the performance tests of the income tax declaration application of the French Ministry of Public Finance in 2012.<br/>
-The dataset consisted of millions of lines to simulate tens of thousands of people who filled out their income tax return form per hour and there were a dozen injectors to distribute the injection load of a performance shot.<br/>
+The dataset consisted of millions of lines to simulate tens of thousands of people who filled out their income tax return form per hour and there were a dozen injectors to distribute the injection load of a performance load test.<br/>
 The dataset was consumed, that is to say that once the line with the person's information was read or consumed, we could no longer take the person's information again.<br/>
 The management of the dataset in a centralized way had been implemented with a Java web application (war) running in a Tomcat. <br/>
 Injectors requesting a row of the dataset from the web application.<br/>